cscsCSCScscs/pyodbc/Connection.md

-Connection objects manage connections to the database.
-Each object manages a single ODBC connection (specifically a single HDBC).
+Once a connection to the database has been established using the pyodbc [connect()](The-pyodbc-Module#connect) function, connection objects are used to manage operations on that connection.
+Each connection object manages a single ODBC connection (specifically a single HDBC).
+Connections also manage database transactions.

-Connections are created through the module's `connect()` function, e.g.:

-`myconnection = pyodbc.connect(myconnectionstring, autocommit=True)`

 For reference, the Python DB API for connections is [here](https://www.python.org/dev/peps/pep-0249/#connection-objects).

-### Connection Attributes
+## Connection Attributes

-#### autocommit
+### autocommit
-True if the connection is in autocommit mode, False otherwise.
+Setting `autocommit` True will cause the database to issue a commit after each SQL statement, otherwise database transactions will have to be explicity committed.
 As per the [Python DB API](https://www.python.org/dev/peps/pep-0249/), the default value is False (even though the ODBC default value is [True](https://msdn.microsoft.com/en-us/library/ms131281.aspx)).
+Typically, you will probably want to set `autocommit` True when creating a connection.

-This value can be changed on a connection dynamically (e.g., `cnxn.autocommit = True`), and all subsequent SQL statements will be executed using the new setting.
+This value can be changed on a connection dynamically (e.g. `cnxn.autocommit = True`), and all subsequent SQL statements will be executed using the new setting.

-Auto-commit needs to be `True` to allow dropping of Databases.
+Auto-commit typically needs to be `True` for DDL operations that cannot be rolled-back, e.g. dropping a database.

-#### searchescape
+### searchescape
 The ODBC search pattern escape character, as returned by [SQLGetInfo](https://msdn.microsoft.com/en-us/library/ms711681%28v=vs.85%29.aspx)(SQL\_SEARCH\_PATTERN\_ESCAPE), used to escape special characters such as '%' and ''.
 These are driver specific.

-#### timeout
+### timeout
-The timeout value, in seconds, for an individual SQL query.
+The timeout value, in seconds, for SQL queries (note, not database connections).
 Use zero, the default, to disable.

 The timeout is applied to all cursors created by the connection, so it cannot be changed for a specific cursor or SQL statement.
 If a query timeout occurs, the database should raise an OperationalError exception with SQLSTATE HYT00 or HYT01.

 Note, this attribute affects only SQL queries.
-To set the timeout for the actual connection process, use the `timeout` keyword of the `pyodbc.connect()` function.
+To set the timeout when making a database connection, use the `timeout` parameter with the pyodbc [connect()](The-pyodbc-Module#connect) function.

-### Functions
+## Connection Functions

-#### cursor()
+### cursor()

 Returns a new Cursor object using the connection.